irnaasllani/irnaasllani/README.md

 Got some cool ideas or code?
 Fork the stash, branch out, and hit me with a pull request.
 Let's make it even better together.

-## License
+## On the House

-This project is open-source and currently not under any formal license.
-Access to the source code is granted on a case-by-case basis.
-Please contact me (irna.asllani@gmail.com) to request access or more information.
+This little project is open-source to the core but isn't strapped down by any license just yet.
+Want to get your hands on the code?
+Let's talk: [irna.asllani@gmail.com].

 ## Project Status